-The Administrative Office for Magisterial District Judges, under the direction of Ward T. Williams, Administrator, and Beth A. Rolette, First Assistant Administrator, is responsible for implementing the Orders of the Supreme Court of Pennsylvania and the Orders of the President Judge.
-The Administrative Office also is responsible for supervising the operations of 34 Magisterial District Courts and their staffs.
+The Administrative Office for Magisterial District Judges is responsible for implementing the Orders of the Supreme Court of Pennsylvania and the Orders of the President Judge.
+The Administrative Office is also responsible for supervising the operations of the Magisterial District Courts and their staffs.

 The Administrative Office coordinates the continuing education of Magisterial District Judges with the Pennsylvania Minor Judiciary Education Board and develops and implements educational programs for all district court employees.
-Regional Assistant Administrators provide hands-on training, guidance and supervision to the district courts.
+Regional Assistant Administrators provide hands-on guidance and supervision to the District Courts.
 Cases entering the system are monitored to ensure that they are processed in accordance with mandated office clerical procedures.
-As part of this effort, the office continually updates the office instructional manuals previously developed by the Regional Assistant Administrators to train employees.

-The Administrative Office Accounting Department oversees the bank accounts of 34 district courts.
+The Administrative Office Accounting Department oversees the bank accounts of all the Magisterial District Courts.
 Daily receipts, credit card transactions, cash deposits and other financial records are examined and are verified for accuracy.
 Statistical data is analyzed to ensure that each district court is adequately staffed.

 Magisterial District Courts and the Administrative Office are open 8:30 a.m. through 4:30 p.m., Monday through Friday.
 A list of Magisterial District Courts by municipality can found at link above.